study-ORCATech-cloud/cloud-labs/AWS/LAB05-ELB-AutoScaling/LAB.md

 - Verify the load balancer security group allows inbound traffic on port 80
 - Check that the load balancer is in an "active" state
 - Ensure the target group has registered targets that are healthy

+### Instances Cannot Install Software or Access Internet
+- Verify instances have public IPs assigned (check the EC2 console)
+- If you didn't enable auto-assign public IP in the launch template, your instances won't have internet access
+- Alternatively, check if your VPC has a NAT Gateway configured for private subnets

 ## 🌀 Cleanup - IMPORTANT!